dotcorkins/mysite/README.md

 # my website
-its not a trojan i swear bro
+its not a trojan bro

 `trojan.exe`